 For Enterprises, the best Vimeo alternatives are:

-Vidyard is a Vimeo alternative that is specifically designed for businesses.
+Vidyard is specifically designed for businesses.
 It offers a wider range of features than Vimeo, such as interactive videos, lead generation tools, and integration with CRM platforms.
 Vidyard is also more expensive than Vimeo, but it is a good choice for businesses that need a video hosting solution with advanced features for marketing and sales.
 Key features include interactive video tools, A/B testing, and SEO optimization.

-Wistia is a Vimeo alternative that is specifically designed for businesses.
+Wistia is specifically designed for businesses.
 It offers a wider range of features than Vimeo, such as analytics, lead generation, and video marketing tools.
 Wistia is also more expensive than Vimeo, but it is a good choice for businesses that need a video hosting solution with advanced features for marketing and sales.
 Key features include heat maps, viewer history, and video SEO.

-Brightcove is a Vimeo alternative that offers a range of features, such as DRM protection and integration with popular CMS platforms.
+Brightcove offers a range of features, such as DRM protection and integration with popular CMS platforms.
 It is a more complex and expensive solution than Vimeo, but it is also a good choice for businesses that need a high-performance video hosting solution with advanced features.
 Key features include live event streaming, monetization, and social media sharing.